mohit-rocks/EventBundle/README.md

 # EventBundle
 This is simple event bundle implementation.
 Implemented during symfony learning.

+# Installation.
-# After copyig this code to your <your-project>/src directory, run doctrine:schema:create that will renerate schema required for events.
+After copyig this code to your <your-project>/src directory, run doctrine:schema:create that will renerate schema required for events.